GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     $ diskutil list
     ```
     5. The output from the second `diskutil list` should include an additional
-    section that was not present in the first `diskutil list` .
-It will
+    "(external, physical)" heading that was not present in the first `diskutil list`.
-    contain "(external, physical)" in the header.
-The first line of the section's
-    "SIZE" column should reflect the capacity of the USB drive.
+    The first line of the section's "SIZE" column should reflect the capacity of the USB drive.
     6. Make a note of the device identifier, which is the part of the section header
     that comes before "(external, physical)", for example "/dev/disk2".